prabhash1785/Java/ObjectOrientedDesign/src/com/prabhash/java/design/objectoriented/elevator/ElevatorDesignWithPseudocode.md

 <br><br>
 <b>ElevatorManager</b> [Singleton - This is the main elevator program which will manage n elevators in the building]<br>
 	<b>Members:</b><br>
-		List<Elevator><br>
+		List of Elevator<br>
-		Queue<Floor.Request> // This maintains request for both directions.
+		Queue of Floor.Request // This maintains request for both directions.
 One improvement could be to keep two queues, one for each direction but it would increase complexity<br>
 		MIN_FLOOR<br>
 		MAX_FLOOR<br>
 	<b>Operations:</b><br>